Lutte Ouvrière: Since the 1970s

-An ongoing issue is the possibility and conditions of cooperation with fellow Trotskyist party the Revolutionary Communist League, the French section of the Fourth International.
+An ongoing issue was the possibility and conditions of cooperation with fellow Trotskyist party the Revolutionary Communist League (LCR), the French section of the Fourth International.
 In 1970, LO initiated fusion discussions with the LC (as the LCR was then called).
 After extensive discussions, the two organisations had agreed the basis for a fused organisation.
 However, the fusion was not completed.
 In 1976 discussions between the Ligue and Lutte Ouvrière progressed again.
 The two organisations started to produce a common weekly supplement to their newspapers, common electoral work and other common campaigning.
 Since then on occasions the two organizations have stood joint candidates at some elections.

 LO has made great efforts to stand in elections either on its own or in an alliance with the LCR.
 As a result, Arlette Laguiller has become well known to the public as LO's perennial presidential candidate.
 The early 1970s also saw two breakaways from Lutte Ouvrière.
 The first such split, in 1974 in Bordeaux, took the name l'Union Ouvrière, but rapidly disintegrated, so much so that when another small split group that developed a year later expected to be able to fuse with l'Union Ouvrière, it found it had already disappeared and were forced to form their own organisation as a consequence.
 This new group, Combat Communiste, evolved into Socialisme International, an affiliate of the International Socialist Tendency.

 Another more recent breakaway developed after Arlette Laguiller's relatively high electoral results in the 1990s and LO's statement that this meant that a new workers' party was a possibility.
 This statement, as well as a dispute over the personal code members were expected to abide by, led to the departure of over a hundred members to form the Voix des Travailleurs group.
 This later fused with another smaller group but has more recently joined the Revolutionary Communist League as a recognised faction.
 In the period up to 2008, a minority faction existed within LO and appeared publicly, although its supporters were segregated in their own cells.